kuochunchang/md-viewer/README.md

 - **Real-time Preview** - Edit Markdown on the left, see rendered output on the right instantly
 - **Mermaid Diagrams** - Full support for flowcharts, sequence diagrams, Gantt charts, and more
-- **Multi-tab Support** - Create and manage multiple documents with tabs
+- **Multi-tab Interface** - Create multiple documents, drag to reorder, and manage easily
+- **Batch Copy** - Copy markdown content from all open tabs to clipboard
 - **PDF Export** - Download your rendered content as PDF with one click
 - **Dark/Light Theme** - Toggle between display themes
 - **Adjustable Font Size** - Customize font size (10-24px)